 Adaptation failures are identified by linking the solution differences to the adaptation operators stored in the monitoring trace.
 When adaptation uses interpolation, adaptation failures originate in inappropriate interpolation policies.

-Because the introspective reasoner will often not be able to determine a unique failure origin, all the possible causally-supported failures are chosen, resulting in multiple types of learning goals from a single failure.
+Because the introspective reasoner will often not be able to determine a unique source for a failure, all the possible causally supported failures are chosen, resulting in multiple types of learning goals from a single failure.

 Hypothesis Generation